martinabsmeier/docker-scripts/README.md

 Apache Archiva is an extensible repository management software that helps taking care of your own personal or enterprise-wide build artifact repository.
 It is the perfect companion for build tools such as Maven, Continuum, and ANT.<br />
 The documentation can be found at [ApacheArchiva](https://archiva.apache.org)

+## GitLab
+The one DevOps platform.<br />
+GitLab is a single application for the entire software development lifecycle.
+From project planning and source code management to CI/CD, monitoring, and security.<br />
+The documentation can be found at [GitLab](https://about.gitlab.com)